Did Shakespeare Eat Birthday Cake 🎂?

 Forty days in the wilderness: Temptations of Christ, St Mark’s Basilica.

-Every aspect of the Easter story from Christ’s entry to Jerusalem to the Holy Thursday celebration of the Last Supper, to his death and the cross on Good Friday has been ritualized by the Catholic and many Protestant churches.
+Every aspect of the Easter story from Christ’s entry to Jerusalem to the Holy Thursday celebration of the Last Supper, to his death on the cross on Good Friday has been ritualized by the Catholic and many Protestant churches.
 Incidentally, Holy Thursday is determined by the Jewish calendar, which is in itself coordinated by the Paschal moon, the last full moon before the Vernal Equinox.

 Growth and fertility; pain and pleasure, privation, and excess, things dying and things born.
 These extreme states of being and the dramatic stories of Christ’s passion are, of course, very good theater, so it’s no wonder that Shakespeare would choose to incorporate the themes and motifs of Shrove Tuesday into his plays.